xieyuheng/study/README.md

 Study of language design and implementation.

-The aim of this repository is to quickly make prototype for language design ideas.
+The aim of this repository is to quickly make prototypes for language design ideas.

-This repository contains a series of prototype language implementations, <br>
+This repository contains a series of language implementations, <br>
 and some general supporting libraries (such as parsing and command line interface).

 > Remember, <br>